 “There were a lot of questions from the community about screen time and the internet, and is this the best kind of teaching and learning,” said Schapiro of Digital Promise.
 Mineola, she said, addressed that by using technology to keep parents up to date and by creating a video about how digital learning can make it easier for parents to help children with their homework.

-It’s not hard to imagine that some Jackson Avenue students may look at their tablets for six hours or more a day.
 The big test for parents and others, of course, will be how effective the new technology is.
 Little data exists on how digital initiatives such as Mineola’s affect student learning.
 Many districts that adopted new technology have stumbled along the way.

 Nagler believes it’s already clear that the technology engages children.
 New York State test results that might show whether that has translated to higher achievement are not yet available. eSpark, though, reviewed other tests taken by Mineola students and said it found substantial progress in the first half of this school year.

 While some parents may have had qualms about giving young children access to the web, Gonzalez says there have been surprisingly few difficulties.
 The students clearly know the situation: “If you do stuff that’s bad on it, you can have it taken away,” they say.